 - Adjust seasoning before serving.
 Before serving, taste the salad and adjust the seasoning if needed.
 Add a pinch of salt or black pepper, more fresh herbs, or another squeeze of lemon juice to brighten the flavors if required.

-Use this Italian potato salad recipe as an addition to your barbeque tables or however, it suits your occasion.
+Use this Italian potato salad recipe as an addition to your barbeque tables, or however it suits your occasion.
 Serve this roasted potato salad as a light and satisfying lunch or dinner alongside my Mediterranean Salmon, Air Fryer Baby Back Ribs, Chicken Burgers, or my Teriyaki Chicken Kabobs.

-🥣Storage & Reheating
+Storage & Reheating

-Italian potato salad can be stored in the refrigerator for up to 3-4 days.
+Fridge: Italian potato salad can be stored in the refrigerator for up to 3-4 days.
 Make sure to keep it in a covered container to maintain freshness.
 However, keep in mind that the texture and flavor may change slightly over time.

 More Salad Recipes

 Did you make this recipe?
-Leave a ⭐️⭐️⭐️⭐️⭐️ rating and comment below.
-Share it on Instagram, Facebook and Pinterest!
+Leave a ⭐️⭐️⭐️⭐️⭐️ rating and a comment below-I'd love to hear how it turned out!
+THANK YOU!

-📋 Recipe
+Recipe

 Tap stars to rate!